jruels/docker-fun/labs/08-swarm/08_swarm_cluster_lab1.md

 22. Remove the services from the lab environment:
 `docker service rm nginx viz`
-This operation will terminate all replicas and delete the service.
-Keep the visualizer running for insights into the state of the Swarm cluster in further exercises.
+This operation will terminate all replicas and delete the services.

 ### Lab Complete!